 Subscription management has become a hot banking feature.
 A recent study from Cicero Consulting for instance shows that 35% of consumers want their bank to offer a subscription management tool.
 These customers want to get a full overview of everything from streaming services to the membership at the local gym – and they want an easy way to cancel these subscriptions as well.

 The third biggest savings bank in Norway, Sparebanken Vest, has listened to its customers.
 It has thus just launched Subaio’s subscription management service.
-So now its more than 290.000 customers can get an overview of all their recurring payments, cancel unwanted subscriptions and get notified about any changes.
+Now, more than 290.000 of their customers can get an overview of all their recurring payments, cancel unwanted subscriptions and get notified about any changes.
 All in a fully integrated white label service.

 “When more and more expenses come in the form of subscriptions, it becomes increasingly difficult to keep track of recurring costs.
 In addition, many of these subscriptions prove difficult and cumbersome to cancel.
 This has thus become an important problem to fix for our customers,” says Svein Ove Langeland, Head of Strategy at Sparebanken Vest.